-Literal sense "seize by force" (1550s) is rare or obsolete in English, which uses capture (q.v.).
+The classical literal sense of "seize by force" (1550s) is rare or obsolete in English, which uses capture (q.v.) for that.
 Latin captare "to take, hold" also had a transferred sense of "to entice, entrap, allure."
 Related: Captivated; captivating.
 An earlier verb in English was captive (v.), late 15c., from Old French captiver or directly from Latin captivare.